How to export or move fish for human consumption from the UK.

 You’ll need to give these details to the importer so they can give them to the receiving member state’s competent authority.
 You must do this by:

-- air and rail: 4 hours before arriving
+- 4 hours before arriving for exports by air and rail

 Get an export health certificate